Sunday, October 20, 2013

 The DESERT TIGERS - VHS REVIEW

-Beginning rather abruptly, Maj.
-Lexman (Richard Harrison) and British Lt.
-Keller (Isarco Ravaioli) command a joint squadron to destroy an oil refinery in the North African desert.
-They accomplish their mission perfectly, but unfortunately, they are captured and sent to a German POW camp overseen by Kommandant Von Stulzen (Gordon Mitchell) and Dr. Lessing (Lea Lander).
-However, it isn’t very long before Lexman and Keller begin organizing the other prisoners for a daring escape, which once again lands them the desert and the Germans hot on their trail.
+Major Lexman (Richard Harrison) and British Lt.
+Keller (Isarco Ravaioli) command a joint squadron to destroy an oil refinery in the North African desert, which they accomplish without any issues, but they are soon captured and sent to a German POW camp overseen by Kommandant Von Stulzen (Gordon Mitchell) and Dr. Lessing (Lea Lander).
+However, it isn’t very long before Lexman and Keller begin organizing the other prisoners for a daring escape, which once again lands them the desert with the Germans hot on their trail...

-Released in 1986, Magnum’s tape actually sports a decent, although somewhat dark transfer and looks to be uncut, which even includes a rather startling castration.
-This was also released with the same bland cover on Classic Family Entertainment, which would certainly raise a few eyebrows if some oblivious parents rented this for their kids.
+Released in 1986, Magnum’s tape actually sports a decent, although somewhat dark transfer, which looks to be uncut.
+This was also released by Classic Family Entertainment (!) with the same bland cover art, which no doubt raise a few eyebrows if some oblivious parents rented this for their kids.
 The video generated title card is most likely replacing the film’s original export title of ACHTUNG!
 THE DESERT TIGERS, which seems rather unnecessary.

 * The entire battle sequence at the desert oasis is taken from Alfredo Rizzo’s HEROES WITHOUT GLORY (aka I Giardini del Diavolo, 1970), which was also pilfered by Eurociné for many of their in-house productions including Pierre Chevalier’s EAST OF BERLIN (aka Convoi de Femmes, 1978) and A.M.
 Frank’s OASIS OF THE ZOMBIES (aka L’Abime des Morts-Vivants, 1981).
-Some of the action scenes from The DESERT TIGERS subsequently turned up in Batzella’s BLACK GOLD (aka Strategia per une Missione di morte, 1979).
+Some of the action scenes from The DESERT TIGERS subsequently turned up in Batzella’s BLACK GOLD (aka Strategia per une Missione di morte, 1979), which was released on U.S. videotape in the '80s as SABOTAGE by All American.
 Whew!

 1 comment: